This page was printed from the South & West Devon Formulary and Referral site at

 Most infections are viral and/or self-limiting and do not require antibiotics.

-Chloramphenicol is cheap to buy and is readily available for certain patients, along with advice, from pharmacies.
-Please click here for further information and a patient leaflet.
+Treatments of conjunctivitis are cheap to buy and are readily available OTC along with advice from pharmacies.
+Please click here for further information, exceptions, and a patient leaflet.

-Bacterial conjunctivitis is usually bilateral and is also self-limiting and will normally settle in 5-10 days, it is characterised by red eye with mucopurulent, not watery, discharge.
+Bacterial conjunctivitis is usually bilateral, one eye may be affected before the other (by one or two days), and is characterised by red eye with mucopurulent, not watery, discharge.
+The condition is self-limiting and will normally settle in 5-10 days.
 Therefore, avoidance of drug treatment is an option if a patient wishes, for example during pregnancy.

-Red flag symptoms: moderate to severe eye pain or photophobia, marked redness in one eye, reduced visual acuity or purulent conjunctivitis in a new-born infant
+Red flag symptoms: eye pain or photophobia, marked redness in one eye, reduced visual acuity or purulent conjunctivitis in a new-born infant (see below)